shakacode/react_on_rails/docs/additional-reading/react-router.md

+_This article needs updating for the latest version of React Router_

 # Using React Router

 React on Rails supports the use of React Router.
 Client-side code doesn't need any special configuration for the React on Rails gem.
 Implement React Router how you normally would.
 Note, you might want to avoid using Turbolinks as both Turbolinks and React-Router will be trying to handle the back and forward buttons.
 If you get this figured out, please do share with the community!
 Otherwise, you might have to tweak the basic settings for Turbolinks, and this may or may not be worth the effort.